Rookout/deployment-examples/java-aws-lambda-maven/README.md

 ## Integrate Rookout into your Java application

-To integrate Rookout into your existing Java application, follow these steps:
+To integrate Rookout into your existing agentless Java application, follow these steps:

 1. Add the following Maven dependencies to your pom.xml file:
 ``` xml